mpemberton5/Web-UI-for-Serviio/README.txt

 TODO:
 Change all buttons to jQuery UI buttons
-Move buttons in library back to rigth side ???
-Add row selection in library (and other tables)
 Change images in library screens
 Hide Remote tab if FREE edition
 Optionalize the location of the Online Resources tab (either on the main tab list or where it is now)